 In May 2020 we received exciting news: Mountain Line was awarded TWO separate grants to purchase a total of four new electric buses, plus charging stations and infrastructure.

-These new buses will make for a total of 12 electric vehicles on the road when they arrive, (two in the spring of 2021 and four in early 2022), bringing our fleet to over 40 percent all-electric.
+These new buses arrived in 2021 for a total of 12 electric vehicles on the road, bringing our fleet to over 40 percent all-electric.
 We added our first six electric buses to the fleet in 2019, after successfully competing for an earlier FTA Low- or No-Emissions grant.

 In January 2015, Mountain Line transitioned to a zero-fare system, with the help of local government, businesses and nonprofits.
 Since then, ridership has increased by almost 70 percent.
 Mountain Line now provides more than 1.5 million rides annually, helping students get to school, employees get to work, and helping seniors and people with disabilities stay active, mobile and independent.
 By reducing the number of single vehicles on the road, lessening traffic congestion and demand for parking, Mountain Line benefits the entire community.